yetanotherx/WorldEditCUI/INSTALL.md

 contents to the .minecraft/mods directory.
 4) In the .minecraft/mods directory, delete the following files:
    a) mod_WorldEditCUI.class
-   b) spc_WorldEditCUI.class
-   c) the entire wecui/ folder
+   b) the entire wecui/ folder
 5) Start Minecraft!